-(NDNS, 2008-2016), wheat flour makes up between 50 and 60% of white bread.
-This was also seen to be similar for wholemeal bread.
+Information provided by the nabim states that an average slice of white bread weighs 46-54g per slice (thin/thick).
+According to data in the recipes database (NDNS, 2008-2016), wheat flour makes up between 50 and 60% of white bread.
+This was similar for wholemeal bread.
 Therefore, it can be assumed that the reference amount of 30 g of flour equates to approximately 1 slice of medium thickness bread, 50 g of flour to approximately 1.5 slices of thickly sliced bread and 80 g of flour to approximately 3 slices of thinly sliced bread.

-Furthermore, the Nabim also gives information that a plain biscuit would weigh approximately 40 g when baked, while according to the recipes database (NDNS, 2008-2016) a plain digestive biscuit would be approximately 60% wheat flour.
-Similarly, it can be assumed that 30 g of wheat flour would approximately equate to than one and one quarter of an average sized biscuit, 50 g of wheat flour to about two biscuits and 80 g of wheat flour to slightly more than three biscuits.

-Another example is a Danish pastry/croissant, Nabim have suggested that the average weight would be circa 70 - 120 g.
+Furthermore, the nabim also indicates that a plain biscuit would weigh approximately 40 g when baked, while according to the recipes database (NDNS, 2008-2016) a plain digestive biscuit would be approximately 60% wheat flour.
+Hence, it can be assumed that 30 g of wheat flour would approximately equate to one and one quarter of an average sized biscuit, 50 g of wheat flour to about two biscuits and 80 g of wheat flour to slightly more than three biscuits.
+Another example is a Danish pastry/croissant. nabim have suggested that the average weight would be circa 70 - 120 g.
 According to the recipes database (NDNS, 2008 - 2016) a Danish pastry or croissant would be made up of between 35 and 45% wheat flour.
 Therefore, 30 g of wheat flour would be about one small Danish pastry or croissant, 50 g would be about one large Danish pastry or croissant and 80 g would be approximately one small and one large pastry combined.

-Table 1 shows the acute consumption of wheat flour across multiple food groups for infants 4-18 months), toddlers (1.5-3 years), young children (4-10 years), children (11-18 years), adults (19-64 years) and the elderly (65+ years).
-Consumption data from the Diet and Nutrition Survey of Infants and Young Children (DNSIYC), 2011 was used for infants, while for all other age groups data was from the National Diet and Nutrition Survey (NDNS), 2008-2016.
+Table 1 shows the estimated acute consumption of wheat flour across multiple food groups for infants (4 - 18 months), toddlers (1.5 - 3 years), young children (4 - 10 years), children (11 - 18 years), adults (19 - 64 years) and the elderly (65+ years).
+Consumption data from the Diet and Nutrition Survey of Infants and Young Children (DNSIYC), 2011 was used for infants, while for all other age groups data was from the National Diet and Nutrition Survey (NDNS), 2008 - 2016.